hackus/DocumentComparator/README.md

 How to:

-	Make sure you have jre(from 1.5 and above) installed .
+	Make sure you have jre(from 1.5 and above) installed.

 		Windows: